 2

-But when I create the #TblUserDetail temporary table, where did this table get created?
+But when I create the #TblUserDetail temporary table, where does this table get created?

-Refresh the folder and look at this.
-We see the table that we have just created the local temporary table.
+After refreshing the folder, we see the table that we have just created, the local temporary table.

 4